 Whether you’re here to explore Edinburgh for the first time or a repeat visitor, it’s possible to see many of the city’s most popular attractions when you visit in three days.
-On day three of our itinerary we’ll visit Leith, see the Royal Yacht Britannia and explore the Botanic Gardens, after a hearty breakfast at the hotel.
+On Day One we took you to the New Town.
+On Day Two we went to the Old Town.
+Now, on Day Three of our itinerary we’ll visit Leith, see the Royal Yacht Britannia and explore the Botanic Gardens, after a hearty breakfast at the hotel.

 It’s just a short bus ride or drive down Leith Walk to reach the Port of Leith.
 Today this buzzing district is home to the city’s creatives, with bohemian wine bars side by side with traditional pubs and waterfront seafood bistros.
 It’s one of Edinburgh’s most vibrant areas and is a great spot for a day out.